 Nino Di Marco

-Nino is CEO of the Royal Flying Doctor Service (QLD Section) and has over 20-years’ experience in leadership and management.
-As part of his role within the RFDS, he also sits on the National Executive of the RFDS National Organisation.
+Nino was the former CEO of the Royal Flying Doctor Service (QLD Section) (RFDS) and has over 20-years’ experience in leadership and management.
+As part of his former role within the RFDS, he sat on the National Executive of the RFDS National Organisation.
+Nino is now a Board Member of the Royal Brisbane Women’s Hospital Foundation.
 He holds an Economics degree from the University of New England, and a Post Graduate Diploma in Finance and Investment.
 He is also a Fellow of the Australian Institute of Management and a Graduate of the Australian Institute of Company Directors and Chairman of an affordable housing company.

-Eugene has recently taken a Director position within the Corporate Services Division of Metro South Hospital and Health Service.
+Eugene is a Director with Metro North Hospital and Health Service, after having recently been a Director within the Corporate Services Division of Metro South Hospital and Health Service.
 Previously Eugene held a range of director positions across Queensland Health in areas, which include primary health care and subacute services.
 Eugene is also a director at Inala Primary Care.
 Driven by systems change and innovation, and collaboration to improve health outcomes, Eugene has over 20 years’ health sector experience in Australia and the United Kingdom, working at a strategic and operational level.

 Dr John O’Donnell AM

 After working some years in general practice, Dr John O’Donnell embarked on a career in management of public and private hospitals and health services.
-He has held a variety of senior roles including public teaching hospital and private hospital CEO, regional hospitals CEO, and national responsibilities for clinical practice and governance in large hospital groups.
-Dr O’Donnell was Chief Executive Officer of Mater Health Services Brisbane from 2001 to 2015, and led this organisation through a period of rapid redevelopment and expansion of services.
+He has held a variety of senior roles including public teaching hospital and private hospital Chief Executive Officer (CEO), regional hospitals CEO, and national responsibilities for clinical practice and governance in large hospital groups.
+John was CEO of Mater Health Services Brisbane from 2001 to 2015, and led this organisation through a period of rapid redevelopment and expansion of services.
 During this period John was Director of Mater Medical Research Institute, Mater Appeals (t/a Mater Foundation), Mater Education, Health Round Table, Queensland Children’s Medical Research Institute, Catholic Health Australia and Chair CHA Health Policy Committee, and Assistant Commissioner of Qld’s HQCC.
 John is an Adjunct Professor of the School of Medicine at the University of Queensland, and Adjunct Professor at the School of Public Health in Queensland University of Technology.
 Current roles include Chair of Mercy Super, Chair of Mercy Community Services SEQ and director of Brisbane South PHN, in addition to a number of advisory roles for major national companies.

 Patrice trained and worked as a General Nurse in the Queensland public hospital system and went on to train and work as a Midwife at the Mater Mothers’ Hospital Brisbane.
 In 1998 she established a partnership in a general practice with a strong focus on training, education and research.
-Patrice holds a Bachelor degree in Nursing, a Post Graduate Diploma of Practice Management and she is a graduate of AICD.
+Patrice holds a Bachelor degree in Nursing, a Post Graduate Diploma of Practice Management and she is a graduate of Australian Institute of Company Directors.
 Patrice has served on the board of South East Primary HealthCare Network (SPHN) as a Director since 2006 and was Chair from 2009/10 to 2011/12.
 She continues to serve on the SPHN Board.
-Patrice was a founding director of GMSBML and re-elected for a three-year term as a director in 2013.
+Patrice was a founding director of Greater Metro South Brisbane Medicare Local and re-elected for a three-year term as a director in 2013.
 Patrice served as a director on GPQ (now CheckUp) from 2010 -2011.
-Patrice is an active member of APNA and was elected to the Board of Directors in 2014.
-Patrice holds qualification of Certified Practice Manager FAAPM.
+Patrice is an active member of Australian Primary Health Care Nurses Association and was elected to the Board of Directors in 2014.
+Patrice holds a qualification of Certified Practice Manager from the Australian Association of Practice Management.

 Chris Townend is a chartered accountant currently working as a consultant focusing on governance and strategic financial management.
 Chris has had extensive work experience with a wide range of government, not for profit and private sector organisations throughout Australia, New Zealand and the UK.
-He has been the CFO in organisations covering health, higher education and a diverse not-for-profit.
+He has been the Chief Financial Officer in organisations covering health, higher education and a diverse not-for-profit.
 Chris currently holds board appointments with entities operating in professional services, health and community services.
 Previous board roles included superannuation, construction and education.
 Chris is a volunteer member of the Uniting Church’s Synod audit and risk committee and the Finance Committee of the Presentation Sisters in Queensland.
-He is a fellow of the Institute of Chartered Accountants, a fellow of the Institute of Directors and has an MBA.
+He is a fellow of the Institute of Chartered Accountants, a fellow of the Institute of Directors and has a Master of Business Administration.
 Chris is married with five children, two of whom are pursuing health careers.

 Corporate Governance Statement